shan-emacs/emacs-packages-mirrors/melpa/exwm-mff-readme.txt

 broken -- the pointer can be anywhere on the screen, instead of over the active window, which can make it hard to find.

-(The same problem exists in traditional windowing systems when you use the keyboard to switch windows, e.g. with Alt-Tab.
-But we can’t do anything about that here.)
+The same problem also exists in traditional windowing systems when you use the keyboard to switch windows, e.g. with Alt-Tab.

-Because Emacs’ model is inversed, this suggests that the correct behavior is also the inverse -- instead of using the mouse to select a window to receive keyboard input, the keyboard should be used to select the window to receive mouse input.
+Because Emacs’ model is inverted, this suggests that the correct behavior is also the inverse -- instead of using the mouse to select a window to receive keyboard input, the keyboard should be used to select the window to receive mouse input.

 `EXWM-MFF-MODE' is a global minor mode which does exactly this.
 When the selected window in Emacs changes, the mouse pointer is moved to its center, unless the pointer is already somewhere inside the window’s bounds.
-It works for both regular Emacs windows and X11 clients managed by EXWM.
+While it's especially helpful for for EXWM users, it works for any Emacs window in a graphical session.

 This package also offers the `EXWM-MFF-WARP-TO-SELECTED' command, which allows you to summon the pointer with a hotkey.
 Unlike the